How Trump’s MAGA warrior Marjorie Taylor Greene lost the president

 For a while, it seemed like far-right congresswoman Marjorie Taylor Greene might be the one who bucked the trend, but now it seems her time has come, too.

-The president has branded Greene, once one of his fiercest allies in Washington, D.C., a “traitor.”
-He said he’s open to endorsing a primary challenger against the Georgia Republican.
+The president branded Greene, once one of his fiercest allies in Washington, D.C., a “traitor.”
+He said he was open to endorsing a primary challenger against the Georgia Republican.
+Then, Greene stunned D.C. by announcing on November 21 that she was resigning from the House of Representatives in January.

+“I have too much self respect and dignity, love my family way too much, and do not want my sweet district to have to endure a hurtful and hateful primary against me by the President we all fought for, only to fight and win my election while Republicans will likely lose the midterms,” Greene wrote.

 So where did it all go wrong?